Earn a bachelor's degree at WSC and a Public Health master's degree at the University of Nebraska Medical Center in just five years.

 based on the most recent graduate survey

-Degrees offered: B.S. from WSC (exercise science); master's degree from UNMC
+Degrees offered: B.S. from WSC; accelerated master's degree in Public Health from UNMC

 Our Focus is Results